 Nostalgia restored.

 Nearly 30 years after its closure, we celebrated the grand reopening of The Times Theatre on October 12, 2018.
 We’re thrilled to be screening movies, sports and live entertainment in one of Seaside’s most iconic buildings.
-The Times Theatre is a historic venue that was originally built in 1940, and we’re proud to breathe new life into the theatre so our entire community can enjoy it once again.
+The Times Theatre is an historic venue that was originally built in 1940, and we’re proud to breathe new life into the theatre so our entire community can enjoy it once again.

 Times Trivia.